-A type parameter value of \ may be used only with dummy arguments.
-The asterisk specifies that the relevant type parameter value is assumed from the associated object.

-A declaration for a dummy argument object must specify a derived-type-def in a host procedure or module because the same definition must be used to declare both the actual and dummy arguments to ensure that both are of the same derived type.

-- 5.1.2 Attributes.
-The additional attributes that may appear in the attribute specification of a type declaration statement further specify the nature of the objects being declared or specify restrictions on their use in the program. - 5.1.2.1 Value Attribute.
+- A type parameter value of \ may be used only with dummy arguments.
+The asterisk specifies that the relevant type parameter value is assumed from the associated actual argument.
+If the declaration of the type uses the parameter value to determine the precision or exponent range of a component, the parameter must be a precision or exponent range parameter (4.4.1.1) and the dummy argument must be nonoptional.
+At most one dummy argument of a procedure may have a precision or exponent range parameter specified as an asterisk unless it has one for a precision parameter and one for an exponent range parameter and the type is such that whenever either parameter is used to declare the precision or exponent range of a component, the other is also. - A declaration for a dummy argument object must specify a derived type that is defined in a host procedure or module because the same definition must be used to declare both the actual and dummy arguments to ensure that both are of the same derived type. - 5.1.2 Attributes.
+The additional attributes that may appear in the attribute specification of a type declaration statement further specify the nature of the objects being declared or specify restrictions on their use in the program. - 20 5.1.2.1 Value Attribute.
 The value-spec specifies that the objects whose names are declared in the statement have a defined initial value.
-Those objects declared with a PARAMETER attribute are symbolic constants whose values must not be changed and those objects declared with the INITIAL attribute are variables whose values may be changed.
+Those objects declared with the PARAMETER attribute are symbolic constants whose values must not be changed and those objects declared with the DATA attribute are variables whose values may be changed.
 The appearance of a value-spec in a specification requires that the = constant-expr option appear for all objects in the object-decl-list.

-15 R510 value-spec
+R510 value-spec

-is PARAMETER or INITIAL
+is PARAMETER or DATA